 The road to sobriety can set you free.
 Getting help for alcohol or substance abuse can change your life.
-Treatment professionals are ready to assist you or a loved one struggling with addiction and co-occurring disorders.
-Contact a treatment expert today to find out what options are available to you.
+Treatment providers are ready to assist you or a loved one struggling with addiction and co-occurring disorders.
+Contact a treatment provider today to find out what options are available to you.

 Homeless Veterans And Alcoholism

 In response to the instability of adjusting to life post-combat, some veterans become homeless as they have difficulty with maintaining careers or family dynamics post-combat.
 Unfortunately, their homelessness then further drives alcoholism issues.

 In 2016, 39,500 veterans experienced homelessness in a single night.
 11% of adult homeless populations are veterans, with the majority suffering from alcoholism and/or co-occurring disorders.
 Members of the veteran homeless community are highly vulnerable to alcoholism as they interact with other homeless veterans and non-veterans abusing alcohol.

 Call now to be connected to a compassionate treatment provider.

 Veteran Alcoholism And Relationships

 High rates of alcohol consumption are associated with strained relationships.
 Some veterans who secretly abuse alcohol may lie to conceal their habit; others may spend large amounts of money to support their habit.
 Both can tremendously damage trust and family finances.
 Alcohol addiction can result in poor job performance, damaging professional relationships and the ability of a family to make ends meet.
 Alcoholism can create irritation or hostility that can lead to verbal disputes or domestic violence.
 Alcoholism can also worsen PTSD, creating unpleasant emotional states that impact both the alcoholic and those around them.